 Calculators and Technology: A full range calculator is a must.
 Some of you may already have another calculator which is fine. - However, you are responsible for knowing how to use it.
 There are very few restrictions on your calculator use.
 Calculators that are part of cell phones or PDA's will not be allowed in testing situations, so it is highly recommended that you get a stand-alone calculator for use in daily work.
-Note: For Mth 86 you will need a graphing calculator, preferably a TI-83+.
+I recommend the TI-34 Multiview.
+Note: For Mth 86 you will need a graphing calculator e.g.TI-83-84.

 Cell phone use during class is absolutely inappropriate.
-Please turn your cell phones off and put them away.
+Cell phones must be off and out of sight.